cloudsoft.io

 • effector: the name of the effector to invoke

-• entity: optional entity or entity ID where the effector should be invoked
+• entity: optional entity or entity ID where the effector should be invoked, if not the entity where the workflow is running

-• args: map of argument names to values to pass to the effector
+• args: map of argument names to values to pass to the effector; if supplied as shorthand, it expects the form arg1=v1, arg2=v2; complex arguments are recommended to be passed using longhand syntax

 Output return value: the returned object from the invoked effector